Clean Coalition success accelerates in 2018 - Clean Coalition

 Founder and Executive Director

-Craig has over 30 years of experience in the renewables, wireless, semiconductor, and banking industries.
+Craig founded the Clean Coalition in 2009 and has over 30 years of experience in policy and technology innovation, including the proliferation of Solar Microgrids and Community Microgrids.
+Prior to founding the Clean Coalition, Craig held numerous positions in the wireless, semiconductor, banking, and renewable energy industries.
 Previously VP of Government Relations at GreenVolts, he was the first to successfully navigate a solar project through California’s Renewable Portfolio Standard solicitation process.
-Craig was also the energy policy lead on Steve Westly’s 2006 California gubernatorial campaign, and his resume includes senior government relations, corporate development, and marketing positions at leading wireless, semiconductor, and banking companies such as Qualcomm, Ericsson, and Barclays Bank.
+Craig was energy policy lead on Steve Westly’s 2006 California gubernatorial campaign.
+His resume includes senior government relations, corporate development, and marketing positions at leading wireless, semiconductor, and banking companies such as Qualcomm, Ericsson, and Barclays Bank.
+Craig received an MBA and MSEE from the University of Southern California and a BSEE from the University of California, Berkeley.